adityafajarsy/adityafajarsy/README.md

 ---

-#  Hi, I'm Aditya Fajar SY
+#  Hi, I'm Aditya Fajar S

 ## 🚀 About Me
 A motivated web and application developer focused on building modern, efficient, and user friendly digital solutions.
 I enjoy working with AI and cloud computing to deliver impactful products that combine creativity with technical precision and efficiency.